 If plants are widely divergent in their requirements, she suggests they be planted in separate pots within the larger pot.
 For instance, sedums in a container of plants that grow best in rich, moist soil could be planted in a separate container filled with potting soil cut with sand inside the larger pot.

 Scully also encourages container gardeners to

-- choose contrasting, even clashing colors.
+- and choose contrasting, even clashing colors.
 (Her current favorite combo?
 Pink and orange.)

 My Plant Picks

 Rather than spend lots of money trying out Scully's ideas, I opted to use pots I already had, both of them cracked (for better drainage, right?).
 And with the exception of a few herbs I bought at the Baltimore Herb Fest where Scully's workshop occurred, I used plants we already had in our beds.

 I chose them for their contrasting textures and growing habits, as well as how striking I thought they would be in contrast to each other and the pot itself.

 Scully advises gardeners not to reject a plant for a container just because it has different growing requirements than the rest.

 For the first container, a wine-colored glazed cylindrical pot, I chose plants with chartreuse, purple and medium-green leaves.
 Their bloom colors?
 Purple, pink and, in the case of the pepper, red and black seed pods.